PI

 Zhen Wang 王真

-I am a first-year Ph.D. student.
+I am a third-year Ph.D. student.
 I majored in geography during my undergraduate study and obtained my BSc from East China Normal University in 2021.
 Currently, I am studying the relationship between bird biodiversity and timber production in different types of restored forests in East China, with the aim of exploring the optimal restoration strategy through effective land use planning that takes into account both biodiversity conservation and production benefit.

 E-mail: wangzhen0701 <at> stu.pku.edu.cn